twixraider81/exokid/README.md

 Building
 --------

 To start the build process first execute bootstrap.sh.
 The script will check for necessary tools and compile a cross compiler toolchain.
+Even if the bootstrap script can build dmd and ldc compilers, only building the kernel via gdc is supported at this moment.

-- ./bootstrap.sh -a x86_64-pc-elf
+- ./bootstrap.sh -a "x86_64-pc-elf i686-pc-elf"
-- ./bootstrap.sh -c
 - -a : cross compiler architecture to build, defaults to x86_64-pc-elf. i.e. (x86_64-pc-elf | "x86_64-pc-elf i686-pc-elf aarch64-none-elf")
 - -c : force cleanup (delete downloaded folders)
 - -k : keep downloaded archives